Education

 Education is not only a means of improving living conditions, it is also an opportunity for an individual’s development.
 It is a key factor in promoting equality and autonomy.
 That is why at Karuna, one of our objectives is to offer everyone a chance to learn : children, young people and adults.

-Our early childhood programme brings joy, encourages cooperation and promotes the healthy development of children.
+Our early childhood program brings joy, encourages cooperation and promotes the healthy development of children.
 In the primary schools, we encourage young people to become more generous and responsible.
 Basic education for illiterate adults is ongoing at all our sites.

-Our impact in 2023
+Our impact in 2024

-14,300 children supported in their schooling
+11,840 children and adolescents supported in their schooling

-One of our programmes in Nepal
+One of our programs in Nepal

-I support the school
+I support the building of schools

 One of our programs in India